dansalmo/Project5/configuration.md

 	* Use the arrow keys to choose the bottom option `None of the Above`
 	* Press the `u` key until the `UTC` option is selected and press `Return`

-1. All the required packages for the Item Catalog web application
+1. Install the required packages for the Item Catalog web application

 		$ sudo pip install flask
 		$ sudo pip install sqlalchemy